Gleboss1/unitree_legged_control_demo/README.md

 # Description

-Here is a ROS package for Unitree robot A1.
-This package intended for demostration in Gazebo simulator low-lewel joints control (control the torque and position).
+Here is a ROS package for Unitree A1 robot.
+This package intended for demonstration in Gazebo simulator low-lewel joints control (control the torque and position).

 # Build and quick start
  + Install original [unitree_ros](https://github.com/unitreerobotics/unitree_ros) project